Globalfcx/xFUND/doc/API_documentation.md

 ## Authentication

 All requests to the API require authentication.
-The authentication header must be set to `Bearer YOUR_API_KEY`.
+The authentication header must be set to `Bearer 40101See-7edc-4469-bdfd-3af11d229885`.

 ## Error Handling